Meke333/Portfolio_2023-24WS_WeSportsLastResort/README.md

 We Sports: Last Resort
--by Mike Li, Alessia Brinkmann, Sven Bauer, Annabelle Räth
+-by Mike Li, Alessia Brinkmann, Sven Bauer, Annabelle Räth, Paul Meyer, Lucas Gitzinger
 -----------------------------
 #IMPORTANT:
 This is only a showcase of my contributions (mainly code) and thereforethis repository has only a fraction of the full project.